-The church was built in the second quarter of the 13th century, and it was first recorded in 1333.
-At the turn of the thirteenth and fourteenth centuries, it underwent extensive gothic reconstruction, continued until the mid-fourteenth century and after a break in the first half of the fifteenth century.
-At that time, the church was extended by the southern aisle, but due to problems with the statics of the building, it had to be removed after a short time.
-Before 1485, as it was written on the southern portal, the loss of the southern aisle was compensated by the construction of a new northern aisle.
+Štvrtok na Ostrove (Csütörtök) was first recorded in a document of King Andrew II from 1217.
+The church was built in the village in the second quarter of the 13th century, and was first recorded in 1333.
+At the turn of the thirteenth and fourteenth centuries, it underwent extensive gothic reconstruction, continued until the mid-fourteenth century and after a break in the fifteenth century.
+Before 1485, as it was written on the southern portal, a second aisle was erected, but due to problems with the statics of the building, it had to be removed after a short time.
+The loss of the southern aisle was compensated by the construction of a late-Gothic northern aisle.

 The 1590 earthquake that had its epicenter in Komárno also struck the church of St. James.
 As a result, the northern tower was destroyed and required rebuilding.
 It was already carried out by Protestants who took over the church as a result of the progressive Reformation.
 At the end of these works, both towers were reinforced with massive buttresses, and the interior was adapted to the requirements of the new liturgy (among others pulpit was installed).